chiquitinxx/grooscript-vertx-plugin/README.md

 How do I setup all this things?

 1.- Install the plugin.
-The zip is here, I hope soon in grails plugins repository.

-2.- Add dependencies in BuildConfig.groovy

-    dependencies {
-        runtime 'org.vert-x:vertx-lang-groovy:1.3.1.final'
-        runtime 'org.grooscript:grooscript:0.2.3'
-    }
+In your Build.config

+compile ":grooscript-vertx:0.3"

-3.- Set Groovy files to watch to be converted with the GrooScript daemon. (optional)
+2.- Set Groovy files to watch to be converted with the GrooScript daemon. (optional)

     //Each second detects changes in source groovy files and generate js files. grooscript {